 Specify the handover format (file formats, database, XML, CSV, # of paper copies)

 Identify supplementary specifications that the Contractor will need to use to complete and deliver the information scope.
-(For example, templates and seed files for applications and company or international specs that should be used).
+(For example, templates and configuration files for applications and company or international specs that should be used).